Inheritance Protection Trust

 3. How is the Inheritance Protection Trust established?

-4. Who should serve as Trustee?
+4. Who should serve as the trustee?

-A common drafting option is to name the beneficiary as initial trustee and grant the beneficiary a power to resign and appoint an independent trustee.
+A common drafting option is to name the beneficiary as initial trustee and grant the beneficiary the power to resign and appoint an independent trustee.
 This gives the beneficiary the discretion to choose the level of creditor protection desired.

 About the Author

-Thomas J. Bouman provides legal counsel in the areas of estate planning, estate settlement, and asset protection.
+Thomas J. Bouman provides legal counsel in the areas of estate planning, estate administration, and asset protection.
 He brings a highly systematic approach to the practice of law, which is critically important when wading through the complex, and often bizarre, legal requirements associated with estate and trust law.
-Mr. Bouman is author of the Arizona Estate Administration Answer Book and a prominent member of Wealth Counsel, LLC, the nation’s premiere organization of estate planning attorneys.
+Mr. Bouman is the author of the Arizona Estate Administration Answer Book and a prominent member of WealthCounsel, the nation’s premiere organization of estate planning attorneys.